Varicose Veins Facts That You Need to Know

 If you have undergone varicose vein treatment before, you have no excuse not to practice the lifestyle changes in #4 to help lower your chances of getting another one.

-From minimally invasive to Radiofrequency Ablation (RFA); Endovenous Thermal Ablation to sclerotherapy and beyond, Vein Clinics of America will work with you to determine which vein treatments are best, and likely to be the most effective for you.
+From minimally invasive treatment like radiofrequency ablation (RFA), endovenous laser ablation to sclerotherapy and phlebectomy, Vein Clinics of America will work with you to determine which vein treatments are best, and likely to be the most effective for you.

 If you’re curious about how well the treatments work, be sure to check out some before-and-after vein treatment photos that will “wow” you.